HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-hardshrink                                No       No        No        No       No     torch.Tensor heaviside                                 Yes      Yes       No        No       No     torch.Tensor heaviside\_                               Yes      Yes       No        No       No     torch.Tensor hypot                                     No       No        No        No       No     torch.Tensor hypot\_                                   No       No        No        No       No     torch.Tensor index_add\_                               No       Yes       No        No       No     torch.Tensor
+hardshrink                                No       No        No        No       No     torch.Tensor heaviside                                 Yes      Yes       No        No       No     torch.Tensor heaviside\_                               Yes      Yes       No        No       No     torch.Tensor histc                                     Yes      Yes       No        No       No     torch.Tensor histogram                                 Yes      Yes       No        No       No     torch.Tensor hypot                                     No       No        No        No       No     torch.Tensor hypot\_                                   No       No        No        No       No     torch.Tensor index_add\_                               No       Yes       No        No       No     torch.Tensor